Program

 Helios Klinikum Krefeld

-In this practice-oriented course, you will gain comprehensive insights into Peroral Endoscopic Myotomy (POEM).
-You will learn how to select the appropriate technique for different patients and follow the application as part of a live surgery.
-In addition, central strategies of complication management are taught as well as the importance of high-resolution manometry for precise indication.
+You will learn how to select the appropriate technique for different patients and follow the application during live operations and can then practice it yourself on the model.
+In addition, key strategies for complication management are taught, as well as the importance of high-resolution manometry for precise indication.

-The course is aimed at endoscopists with previous experience in ESD and POEM who want to deepen their knowledge in a targeted manner.
+The course is aimed at experienced endoscopists who want to deepen their knowledge in a targeted manner.
 In addition to important differential diagnoses of dysphagia, modern diagnostic and therapeutic procedures are presented.
-These include both classic HR manometry and the practical use of the EndoFLIP system.
+These include both classical HR manometry and the practical use of the EndoFLIP system.

 The Helios Klinikum Krefeld offers the ideal setting for this with its renowned department for motility disorders.
 Take the opportunity to discuss challenging cases together with our experts and gain valuable insights into the management of complex situations.